 Fortunately, High Performance Habits by author and performance coach Brendon Burchard helps make a convincing argument as to why this needn’t be the case forever.
 Recent research has revealed that the people who perform at the highest level, weren’t born with some sort of innate talent.
 Nor does the success of these high performers come down to some specific facet of their personality.

-Instead, Burchard argues that real success is the product of particular habits.
+Instead, Burchard argues that real success is the product of particular professional and personal habits.
 His research on high performers has yielded these six important things that we can all adоpt, to bring us closer to enjoying genuine success long term:

-We’ll look at these ideas and how he’s come to them from research that bridges to attitudes of professional athletes and CEOs, how to master the power of emails, and how your mother could have an unlikely role to play in your success.
+We’ll look at these ideas and how he’s come to them from research that bridges to attitudes of professional athletes, to influencial leaders, and CEOs, how to master the power of emails, and how your mother could have an unlikely role to play in your success.

 But first, what’s the book about?